skellis46/finger-pointing-moon/case-for-support.md

 #### Research Area: knowledge production, uncertainty, practice-research and epistemics

 This area contains experimental practice-research fieldwork and traditional scholarly research to approach experiences and understandings of practice-research epistemics from the inside (through practice) and the outside (through scholarship).

+Problem 1 methods:
+    + traditional scholarship: literature review
+    + traditional scholarship: critical analysis of materials

+Problem 2 methods:
+    + traditional scholarship: literature and field (practice) review of published materials that implicitly and/or explicitly examine epistemics of body-based practice (some overlap of materials examined in Problem 1)
+    + practice-research: process-driven experimental movement practice as paradigmatically complex and experientially driven
+    + practice-research: collecting practice of 'unforgettable experiences of body-based performance'
+    + practice-research: collecting practice of epistemic materials, traces, ideas, notes, thoughts focusing on 'The Unknowable Body'

+Problem 3 methods:
+    + traditional scholarship: collect representative sample of body-based practice-research outcomes (exploring range from those that describe explicit findings to those in which the practice-outputs are presented to 'speak for themselves') -- could use sample from REF2021 in UK?
+    + traditional scholarship: critical analysis of this sample to understand the language artist-scholars use to describe their understandings or 'findings'.

 ##### + __Practice-research fieldwork__